• Skip to primary navigation

 Chopsticks lifting up a noodles from a bowl of chicken lo mein

-I love all the noods—soup noodles, saucy noodles, stir fry noodles, skinny noodles, thick noodles.
+I love all the noodles—soup noodles, saucy noodles, stir fry noodles, skinny noodles, thick noodles.
 I do not discriminate.
 This means I take noodle eating very seriously.
 When it comes to Chinese food, I ALWAYS have to order a side of chicken lo-mein.
 It is the ultimate comfort food that makes me do a little happy dance every time.

 A bowl of chicken lo mein with chopsticks in it

-🍽 Kitchen Tool Essentials
+Kitchen Tool

 Looking down at bowl of chicken lo mein

-• Dark soy sauce: dark soy sauce has a more intensity in flavor and is sweeter than light soy sauce.
-My go-to is Lee Kum Kee's dark soy sauce.
+• Dark soy sauce: dark soy sauce has more intensity in flavor and is sweeter than light soy sauce.
+My go-to is Lee Kum Kee’s dark soy sauce.
 In my opinion, it has the best flavor.
 You can find dark soy sauce online or at your local Asian grocery store.

 • Light soy sauce: Light soy sauce is thinner and lighter in color and adds a gentle saltiness to the dish.
 My go-to is Lee Kum Kee's premium soy sauce.
 You can find light soy sauce online or at your local Asian grocery store.